Mazda CX-9 doesn’t look or handle like a typical three-row SUV

 Standard goodies include power windows, locks and mirrors; Bluetooth audio streaming (no CD player); push-button start; and a rear-view camera.
 The Grand Touring trim steps up a few levels and includes three-zone climate control, power-adjustable heated and leather-covered seats, more USB inputs, proximity key, moon roof, adaptive cruise control and Bose speakers.

 The CX-9 is advertised as a three-row seven-seater, but it’s close quarters.
 The rear headroom is extremely low, and to get back to the third row is difficult (and when you do, it’s very tight).
 Cargo space measures 14.4 cubic feet with the third row up and 38.2 cubic feet with second and third rows folded.

 Mazda has always stressed driving excitement (or “zoom, zoom,” as they advertise it).
 The turbo and some engine/driveline tuning give the CX-9 V-6-like power and low-end torque.
-Ultimately, it’s not quite as zippy as its bigger-engine rivals.
+Ultimately, I felt it was not quite as zippy as its bigger-engine rivals, but according to Mazda, the 2017 CX-9 is faster from 0 to 60 than current V-6 versions of Pathfinder and Highlander.
 The steering is heavy and provides some road feel, but I would prefer a better connection.
 The CX-9 uses a tried-and-true front-strut and rear-multilink design that provides a well-dampened ride.
 The optional 20-inch alloy wheels put down a wide contact patch but make the ride too firm.
 Even with these vices, the CX-9 still handles better than competitive models.